ungoogled-software/ungoogled-chromium/BUILDING.md

 # Building ungoogled-chromium

-**Notice for master branch users**: The information in this document may not apply to the latest tag version.
-Please consult the documentation from the tag instead.
+**Notice for users of the develop branch**: The information in this document may be out-of-date or incorrect.

 ## Common building requirements